momentohq/momento-bulk-writer/README.md

 # Run from an EC2 instance

-We tested using an m6a.2xlarge using the user-data script in `scripts/ec2-user-data.sh` to bootstrap the instance.
+We tested using an m6a.2xlarge with 64GB disk space, using `scripts/ec2-user-data.sh` to bootstrap the instance.
 We then used `make dist` to build the tool, copy to the instance, and run on the data.
 We recommend splitting the input file into a maximum of 10 chunks.